24htv/django-translation-sanitizer/README.md

 Rationale
 ---------
-When one first create the `*.po` files with the original `makemessages` command everything seems nice -- Django make clean file that one can easily edit via text editor.
+When one first create the `*.po` files with the original `makemessages` command everything seems nice -- Django makes clean file that one can easily edit via text editor.

 The actual "mess" comes after command has been running several times -- when Django tries to match previous translations of a changed original it often fails to do it correctly.